Zesix/Impulse/README.md

  * Show a custom splash image when the game is first started, then load the main menu.
 This is the default behavior of the SceneService.
  * Load a scene with a fade to black transition.
+ * Load a scene with a fade to black, then loading screen, then fade out transition once the scene is ready.
- * Load a scene with a fade to black, then loading screen, then fade out transition.
+ * Load a scene with a fade to black, then loading screen, prompt user for input once scene is ready, then fade out transition once input is received.
 This is the default behavior when loading a new scene from the main menu.

+These loading methods are called programmatically - look at SceneService.cs to see the methods.

 **Set a Custom Splash Image**